Ongoing Processes: *Current* Project, Aging, and Archiving Best Practices

 Why?

 You can multi-select (up to 50) tasks then use the up-down arrow to switch to that section which moves them to the historical project’s “inbox” section.
 I then create sections in that historical project to keep things organized.
 You don’t need advanced searches or special keywords and you don’t worry about accidentally mixing projects.
-If you want to, you could change the rule to move to a specific “annual” project when the calendar flips.
+If you want to, you could manually change the rule to move to a specific “annual” project when the calendar flips.

 2 Likes